Home - Book Preview

 "What makes it luxury?"
 Grandpa asked him.

-Peter laughed, "Thats what the Architect put on the plans.
+Peter laughed.
+"I have no idea.
+That's what the Architect put on the plans.
 You'll have to talk to him and the decorator about that.
 I'm just foreman for the renovation and upgrades."

 "Oh?
 What upgrades?"
 Grandma wanted to know.